libero/environments/README.md

 Some of the variables, like secrets, can be put in place by `infrastructure`.
 The variables such as the projects revisions should be passed in from here instead.

 Every new deployment modifies one or more of the projects revisions, and restart the services in `docker-compose`.

+### Keys

+`keys/` contain [encrypted](https://docs.travis-ci.com/user/encrypting-files/) SSH private keys to access the servers to deploy on.
+Travis CI is able to decrypt these keys through secure environment variables.